bocajthomas/snapenhance-web-gui/README.md

 # SnapEnhance Web
-The web version of SnapEnhance (now with a cool GUI😎)
+The web version of SnapEnhance (now with a cool GUI 😎)

 ## Features
-- 🚧Bypass upload size
+- 🚧 Bypass upload size
 - ⬇️ Download any media using right click context menu
 - 📲 Bypass screenshot detection
 - 🔎 Remove blur when unfocused